Skip to main content

 Enable the 'Send reminders while down' toggle to receive periodic notifications while a monitor stays down.
 Reminder intervals escalate automatically: 5 min → 15 min → 1 hour → then every 4 hours.
 The schedule resets when the monitor recovers.

 Reminders are disabled by default.
-Enable them for critical services where you need persistent escalation.
+Enable them for critical services where you need persistent escalation — without this toggle, an outage that lasts days produces only two messages (the initial DOWN and the eventual RECOVERED).

 Cooldown Period